-Before we get started, for reasons that would require their own article (book), some of you may have issues with self-touch.
+Before we get started, some of you may have issues with self-touch.
 Maybe it’s a self-image thing.
 Perhaps it’s due to some rigid personal boundaries.

-If such is the case, I encourage you to open your mind just a bit – and at least try these exercises.
-The benefits can be significant.
+If such is the case, I encourage you to risk giving at least one of these techniques a go.
+They really can make a difference.

 Well, let’s get after it.
-Here are six self-massage ideas and techniques that will ease tension, and provide some depression and anxiety relief…
+Here are six self-massage techniques that will help you ease tension and stress, thereby providing mood and anxiety relief…

 - Feeling tense?
-Keep a tennis ball around, and “roll with it.”
-Foot?
-Stand with one hand on a wall for support and place the arch of one foot on top of the ball.
+Keep a tennis ball around and “roll with it.”
+For your feet: stand with one hand on a wall for support and place the arch of one foot on top of the ball.
 Gradually add more body weight over the foot, allowing the ball to press into your arch.
 Begin to slowly move your foot, allowing the ball to massage your heel, forefoot, and toes.
 If the tennis ball seems too big, use a golf ball.
-And, hey, you can lie on the ball to get at that hard-to-reach spot between your shoulder blades, or to soothe tension in your lower back.
+And, hey, you can lie on the ball to get at that hard-to-reach spot between your shoulder blades or to soothe tension in your lower back.

 - How ’bout a warm massage?
 Fill a tube-style athletic sock three-fourths full with uncooked rice, tie off the end tightly with a rubber band, and stick it in the microwave for two minutes.
 Then rub it up and down your legs and arms for a while.
 Actually, you can use the rice-sock over and over again – even adding spices for a soothing scent.